Home · Property management · Renting out a new build

 Side or return fence

 Separates the front yard from the side alley.
 Often left out.
-Without it the front looks half-finished and security's exposed.
+Without it the front looks half-finished and security is exposed.

 Side gate